Paradise Theatre c. 1946. Ontario Archives

 For more information about the topics explored on this blog:

-Books by the Author
+Books by the Blog’s Author

 “ Lost Toronto”—employing detailed archival photographs, this recaptures the city’s lost theatres, sporting venues, bars, restaurants and shops.
-The richly illustrated book brings some of Toronto’s most remarkable buildings and much-loved venues back to life.
+This richly illustrated book brings some of Toronto’s most remarkable buildings and much-loved venues back to life.
 From the loss of John Strachan’s Bishop’s Palace in 1890 to the scrapping of the S. S. Cayuga in 1960 and the closure of the HMV Superstore in 2017, these pages cover more than 150 years of the city’s built heritage to reveal a Toronto that once was.

 “Toronto’s Theatres and the Golden Age of the Silver Screen,” explores 50 of Toronto’s old theatres and contains over 80 archival photographs of the facades, marquees and interiors of the theatres.
-It relates anecdotes and stories by the author and others who personally experienced these grand old movie houses.
+It relates anecdotes and stories by the author and others who experienced these grand old movie houses.
 To place an order for this book, published by History Press:

 Book also available in most book stores such as Chapter/Indigo, the Bell Lightbox and AGO Book Shop.
-(ISBN 978.1.62619.450.2) and may also be purchased on Amazon.com.
+It can also be ordered by phoning University of Toronto Press, Distribution: 416-667-7791 (ISBN 978.1.62619.450.2)

 “Toronto’s Movie Theatres of Yesteryear—Brought Back to Thrill You Again” explores 81 theatres.
 It contains over 125 archival photographs, with interesting anecdotes about these grand old theatres and their fascinating histories.
 Note: an article on this book was published in Toronto Life Magazine, October 2016 issue.